iredmail/docs/howto/1-quarantining.md

 With below steps, Virus/Spam/Banned emails will be quarantined into SQL database.
 You can then manage quarantined emails with iRedAdmin-Pro.

-## Update Amavisd config file to enable normal quarantining
+## Update Amavisd config file to enable quarantining

 Edit Amavisd config file, find below settings and update them.
 If it doesn't exist, please add them.